P5vc/Documentation/About/About.md

 ## Administration

 > This section provides an overview of the administrative aspects of Priveasy.
 For transparency and trust reasons, we felt that it was important to include this section.
-However, we cannot provide exact details here, in order to protect the identities of those invested in our cause, as well as to protect information as to our exact server locations.
+However, we cannot provide every detail here, in order to protect the identities of those invested in our cause who wish to remain private, as well as other sensitive information such as our exact server locations.
 If you would like access to greater information, please contact us directly.

 > Please note: major contributors to Priveasy (people who have worked with us for awhile yet are not directly affiliated with us or part of our core team) are given access to this extra information by default.
 This allows us to have third parties who are active and trusted by the open source community vouch for us, and our administrative process.
 If you would like to be one of these third parties, you are more than welcome to start contributing to our code, and we'd love to have you!
 If for any reason you think that you have been contributing to us for awhile, and we've accidentally overlooked you, please reach out and let us know!

-Priveasy is currently run as an unincorporated organization.
+Priveasy is currently run as not for profit organization.
 We have a few people dedicated to our cause who handle the administrative aspects of Priveasy, as well as maintain consistent development.

 Priveasy currently calculates its price per plan by taking the exact amount it costs us to run these services, multiplying that amount by 1.5, and then dividing the final amount by the number of users we have.